-The National Cancer Strategy 2017-2026 has acknowledged the acute need for oncologists to upskill in this area and this programme offers formal post-graduate training on the topic of genetics or genomics for clinicians in Ireland.
+The National Cancer Strategy 2017-2026 has acknowledged the acute need to upskill in this area and this programme offers formal post-graduate training on the topic of cancer genomics.

-Participants on this programme will gain an enhanced understanding of the impact of germline and somatic genetic variation in development, progress, and treatment of cancer in a programme developed and delivered by recognised experts in the field.
-Participants will develop competence and confidence in the recognition, counselling, consenting and testing of patients with germline predisposition to cancer, as well as the interpretation and critical analysis of tumour-based genetic testing.
+You will gain an enhanced understanding of the impact of germline and somatic genetic variation in development, progress, and treatment of cancer in a programme developed and delivered by recognised experts in the field.
+You will develop competence and confidence in the recognition, counselling, consenting and testing of patients with germline predisposition to cancer, as well as the interpretation and critical analysis of tumour-based genetic testing.

 On completion of this programme, you will be able to: